 How Can You Optimize GABA Level?

-Probiotics assist the GI tract in manufacturing feel-good neurotransmitters, including dopamine, GABA, and serotonin.
-Probiotics increase mood and reduce anxiety and stress.
+Probiotics help the GI tract produce feel-good neurotransmitters like dopamine, GABA, and serotonin.
+They improve mood and reduce anxiety and stress.
+Gut health influences brain function, neurotransmitter production, behavior, pain management, and stress modulation.

-Related: Why Gut health is the Cornerstone For Brain Health?
+Related: Why Gut Health is the Cornerstone For Brain Health?

 The Way Of Optimizing Gut Bacteria Without Any Supplement

-- Homemade bone broth: homemade bone broth is excellent for gut health.
+• Homemade bone broth: homemade bone broth is excellent for gut health.
 Why?
 Bone broth supports intestinal health because of the high amount of L-glutamine, fights inflammation, maintains joint health because of high collagen, helps weight loss, and improves sleep(thanks for Glycine) and cognitive function.

-- Apple Cider Vinegar For Support Gut: ACV is naturally acidic, which helps improve digestion, such as proteins and minerals in the stomach.
+• Apple Cider Vinegar For Support Gut: ACV is naturally acidic, which helps improve digestion, such as proteins and minerals in the stomach.
 Yet, an acidic environment can help to protect against bad bacteria.
 Without enough acids, the bad bacteria can easy to pass intential layer.
 Candida is the most known because candida overgrowth in your gut has been linked to many health problems, such as yeast infections, f depression, headaches, and a strong desire for sugar.
-Apple cider vinegar is fermented with a beneficial yeast; it can be prebiotic for healthy bacteria, helping good bacteria grow.
+Apple cider vinegar is fermented with a beneficial yeast; it can be a prebiotic for healthy bacteria, helping good bacteria grow.

-- Exercise And Gut Bacteria: Don’t be surprised to hear that exercise can alter the gut’s good bacteria.
-According to recent research, exercise may increase the quantity of beneficial microbial species, diversify the microflora, and boost the growth of gut flora. (source) The research discovered exercise boosts the support of the bacteria that make butyrate.
+• Exercise And Gut Bacteria: Don’t be surprised to hear that exercise can alter the gut’s good bacteria.
+According to recent research, exercise may increase the quantity of beneficial microbial species, diversify the microflora, and boost the growth of gut flora. (source) The study discovered exercise boosts the support of the bacteria that make butyrate.
 Butyrate helps heal the gut lining and decrease inflammation, avoiding inflammatory bowel disease and diabetes.
 Exercise-induced gut microbiome changes may prevent obesity and enhance metabolic function.

 Certain Lactobacillus strains have been shown to create short-chain fatty acids such as acetate, butyrate, and propionate, which are beneficial to health and aid in the formation of the gut barrier, making it less permeable to disease-causing microbes.